locize/locize/README.md

   version: 'latest',
 });

-// when using with i18next of locizify projectId and version will be picked from backend options if available
+// when using with i18next or locizify projectId and version will be picked from backend options if available
 ```